F

 If you're in pursuit of an economical living environment, Irvine may not fit the bill, as it ranks among the most expensive places to reside in the United States.
 Just a minority of regions exhibit a cost of living that is more than 20% higher than the national average, and, unfortunately, Irvine falls within this bracket.

-Housing costs are a major factor in the Irvine cost of living index, and they often eat up a big chunk of your take-home pay.
-Unfortunately, in this area, housing expenses for both homeownership and rentals were 308.1% higher than what's typical in an average city.
-That includes the prices of homes and rents, as well as mortgage rates and insurance.
+Housing costs are a very significant part of the Irvine cost of living index and generally encompass a large percentage of take-home income.
+Unfortunately, in this area, the housing costs for both homes and rentals were 308.1% more than the average city.
+This includes things like home and rent prices, mortgage rates and insurance.

 What Do Locals Say About the Cost of Living in Irvine?